Update: ‘Reservations & Deliveries in the U.S.’ section updated with info on allocation.

 What would an Ariya NISMO look like?
 Our illustration (unofficial render) above has been curated to shed light on what to expect.
 Our NISMO treatment includes aggressive bumpers, side body cladding in black and red, red brake calipers, 20-inch black alloy wheels and a fixed rear wing to give the SUV physics-defying performance.
 A lowered ride height and a sprinkling of red accents would seal the deal.
 As for the cabin, we’d expect bucket seats, red and black faux leather upholstery, metal-finish pedals, a G-force meter and a lap timer.

 Powertrain-wise, Nissan may build on the Ariya e-4ORCE AWD version.
 Chassis upgrades, including stiffened suspension and recalibrated steering and brakes, would make the Nismo hard to resist.
 Nissan may also use learnings from motorsport and Formula E, especially to finetune the NISMO models.

 What is the Nissan Ariya release date?

-Customer deliveries of the Nissan Ariya in the U.S. market will begin in early 2022.
+Customer deliveries of the Nissan Ariya in the U.S. market will begin in fall 2022.

 Which electric SUVs will the Nissan Ariya compete with?

-Prices of the Nissan Ariya in the USA will likely start at around USD 40,000.
+Prices of the Nissan Ariya in the USA start at USD 45,950.

 Featured image: Nissan